-Today, a handful of governments regulate or outright prohibit VPNs.
-These currently include Belarus, China, Iraq, North Korea, Oman, Russia and the United States, A, E. Others impose internet censorship laws, making using a VPN risky.
-VPNs are illegal in Belarus, Iraq, North Korea and Turkmenistan.
+Today, a handful of governments have taken steps to regulate or even prohibit the use of virtual private networks (VPNs).
+These countries include Belarus, China, Iraq, North Korea, Oman, Russia and the United States.
+Other countries have implemented internet censorship laws, making the use of a VPN a risky endeavor.
+In Belarus, Iraq, North Korea and Turkmenistan, VPNs are illegal.

 The use of VPN services is heavily restricted in China, Iran, Oman, Russia, Turkey and the United Arab Emirates.
-More sophisticated tools, such as deep packet inspection, can identify VPN protocols in packet metadata, allowing countries like China to find and block VPN servers in a more automated and specific way.
-Countries that aren't concerned about the economic impact of general Internet censorship, such as North Korea, have simply blocked access to all foreign IP addresses.
+More sophisticated tools such as deep packet inspection can identify VPN protocols in packet metadata, allowing countries like China to find and block VPN servers in an automated and specific way.
+Countries that are not concerned about the economic impact of general internet censorship, such as North Korea, have simply blocked access to all foreign IP addresses.
 Countries where there are laws that strongly prohibit the use of VPNs are listed in Countries where VPNs are illegal.

 China is perhaps the farthest country from banning and blocking VPNs and Tor than any other country.
 Any VPN service must have a license from the Chinese government.
-Those that are not will be closed if they are in the country or will be blocked if they are based in a foreign country.
-China is one of the few countries in the world that has full control of all local Internet service providers, and they use deep packet inspection to monitor Internet traffic entering and entering the Chinese cybersphere.
+Those that are not licensed will be closed if they are in the country or will be blocked if they are based in a foreign country.
+China is one of the few countries in the world that has full control of all local internet service providers and they use deep packet inspection to monitor internet traffic entering and leaving the Chinese cybersphere.